uchicago-cs/chiwebsite/chirc/assignment1.rst

 -  (C) Your solution must parse the nick and username from the ``NICK`` and ``USER`` messages, and compose the correct ``RPL_WELCOME`` reply.
+You must use the provided ``message.c`` module for this.

-Although not required for this assignment, you should take into account that the remaining two parts of the project will involve adding support for additional messages and replies.
-Any time you spend writing a message parser and constructor (that works with more than just ``NICK`` and ``USER``) will be time well spent.
-However, if your solution to this assignment takes some shortcuts by assuming that you will only be dealing with the ``NICK`` and ``USER`` messages and the ``RPL_WELCOME`` reply, you will not be penalized for it.
+Although not required for this assignment, you should take into account that subsequent assignments will involve adding support for additional messages and replies.
+So, while it is possible to implement your solution entirely inside the ``chirc_run`` function in ``main.c``, you should start looking at the ``handlers.c`` module, which provides a more robust mechanism for dispatching messages to handler functions that will process them.

+That said, if your solution to this assignment takes some shortcuts by assuming that you will only be dealing with the ``NICK`` and ``USER`` messages and the ``RPL_WELCOME`` reply, you will not be penalized for it.